-The cloud eliminates the need to predict what your technology requirements will be months or years down the road—just adjust your subscription whenever they increase or decrease.
+Something like an email server that used to require an upfront investment along with ongoing maintenance and upkeep can now be “consumed” on an as-needed basis.
+Cloud capabilities have enabled a software-as-a-service delivery model that’s perhaps the technology breakthrough for entrepreneurs since the internet.The cloud eliminates the need to predict what your technology requirements will be months or years down the road—just adjust your subscription whenever they increase or decrease.
 As a result, organizations can be more agile, adjusting technology to meet changing business requirements.
 Another benefit is that technology shifts from a large capital expense to a manageable operational expense, simplifying cost projections in the process.

 All of this has contributed to a rapid increase in cloud adoption for small and midsized businesses over a short period of time.
 In fact, IDC estimates that it has gone from below 20% just five years ago to roughly 75% of small companies and 95% of midsized organizations today.

 Extending beyond technology, the benefits of the cloud have also primed savvy new companies to seek out services-based models across other areas of their business.

 The logic makes perfect sense: an “asset light” approach to technology increases flexibility and allows you to scale more quickly with less risk of over extension.
 It stands to reason that those benefits could be expanded by applying the same approach to other parts of the business.